libra2org/libra2-core/docker/rosetta/README.md

 ## One-shot devnet deployment

 Run the following commands for testing only.
 For production make sure you read the remainder of this README and adjust the steps as necessary.
-This will build an image from the main branch of aptos-core at the time you run it.
+This will build an image from the main branch of libra2-core at the time you run it.

 ```
 ./docker/rosetta/docker-build-rosetta.sh && \